Every New Movie You Can Stream Early While Theaters Are Closed

 Valley Girl

-A musical remake of the '80s classic sees Alicia Silverstone's Julie reminiscing about her days as the ultimate Valley Girl.
-The Knight Before Christmas love interest Josh Whitehouse steps into the Nicolas Cage role of the Sunset Strip punk rocker Julie (played decades earlier by Jessica Rothe) falls for.
+A remake of the '80s classic sees Alicia Silverstone's Julie reminiscing about her days as the ultimate Valley Girl.
+The Knight Before Christmas star Josh Whitehouse steps into the Nicolas Cage role of the Sunset Strip punk rocker Julie (played decades earlier by Jessica Rothe) falls for.
 Chloe Bennet, Mae Whitman, Rob Huebel, Judy Greer and Camila Morrone also star.

 When you can watch: May 8